Applications are now OPEN for Year 8-12 in 2022. Year 7 2022 applications have now closed.

 Integrated Learning Program

-Students entering the Year 7 Academic Excellence program in 2020 have the unique opportunity of being able to apply for a class that will be engaged in an Integrated Learning Program.
+Students entering the Year 7 Academic Excellence program have the unique opportunity of being able to apply for a class that will be engaged in an Integrated Learning Program.
 Integrated learning is a cross-curricula study of English, Humanities and Science, combined in units of work so as to promote deep learning through an inquiry-based process that encourages connections between subjects and the application of skills in multiple areas.
 Subjects will not be studied discretely, as is the current practice.
 Students will spend each term engaged in a combination of guided and self-directed learning in order to understand important problems, identify unique solutions and create authentic responses to the problems.

 Integrated learning reflects contemporary educational trends, involving rich, complex learning experiences that support the development of higher order thinking, collaboration and other 21st century skills.
 This learning environment is responsive to students' needs and interests and well-suited to extending the learning of highly able students.
 Also incorporated in these units of study are new and emerging technologies along with entrepreneurial education and value creation.